isomerpages/nlb-learning/_digital/Tweens/Learning Pathways.md

 			<tr>
         <td><a href="https://nlb-golibrary.eventbrite.sg/" target="_blank"><b>Unicorn Adventures: The Dark Forest
 </b></a></td>
-        <td>Join Shriya Sharma, the young author of the book “Unicorn Adventures: The Dark Forest”, at this exciting event.
-In this session, Shriya will talk about her book, her motivation, and challenges she overcame to write her debut book.
+        <td>Join Shriya Sharma, the young author of the book “Unicorn Adventures: The Dark Forest”, at this exciting event. <br><br>In this session, Shriya will talk about her book, her motivation, and challenges she overcame to write her debut book.
 </td>
         <td>19 March 2022,<br>11am - 12pm</td>
         <td>library@harbourfront</td>